090988ansarikashif/hello-world/Installation.md

 ```

 # web server

 ## with nginx
-If nginx is not installed :
+If nginx is not installed (uwsgi will not work with the package nginx-light) :
 ```sh
 sudo apt-get install nginx
 ```

-create /etc/nginx/sites-available/searx with :
+Create the configuration file /etc/nginx/sites-available/searx with this content :
 ```Nginx
 server {
     listen 80;